maarila/solita-vaccine-exercise/README.md

 # solita-vaccination-exercise

-Below are the instructions for setting up, building and running the web.
-The instructions are intended for Mac/Linux.
+Below are the instructions for setting up, building and running the web app.
+The instructions are intended for Mac/Linux platforms.

 ## Running the application